boreq/unfuck-files-from-my-camera-please/README.md

 # Unfuck Files From My Camera Please

-This program unfucks the filenames of files produced by my camera so that each file gets a unique filename.
+This program renames the files produced by my camera so that each one is unique.
+This allows me to put them all in the same directory when copying them to my server.

-As an example a file called `DSC_1234.EXT` could be renamed to `2024-12-06 14:41:23 UTC.EXT` or the same with a suffix e.g. `2024-12-06 14:41:23
+As an example a file called `DSC_1234.EXT` would be renamed to something along the lines of `2024-12-06 14:41:23.ext` or the same with a suffix e.g.
-00005.EXT` if there is a conflict in the timestamps.
+`2024-12-06 14:41:23 00005.ext` if there is a conflict in the timestamps.

+Needs `mediainfo` and `exiv2` as it just calls those.

 ## Problem

-My camera produces files with names similar to `DSC_0001.MOV` or `DSC_0001.NEF`.
-This is annoying.
-For example it's impossible to keep dumping all files into the same directory because the names will conflict.
-This however makes a ton of sense to me if I took the photos or videos in several batches throughout the day and dumped them gradually as I keep photographing the same thing.
+My camera produces files similar to `DSC_0001.MOV`, `DSC_0001.NEF` or `DSC_0001.NEF`.
+This is annoying as it's impossible to keep dumping all files into the same directory due to filename will conflicts.
+Doing that however makes a ton of sense to me if I took the photos or videos in several batches throughout the day and dumped them gradually as I keep photographing the same thing.

-Also why are we using all caps in the extension name but that's unrelated.
+Another unrelated question: why are we using all caps in the extension names?

 ## Solution

-This program scans the target directory for all supported file types, presumably files that came from a digital camera.
-It then attempts to extract the timestamp from them.
-Once that's done it will prepare the plan for renaming the files and present it to the user.
+This program scans the target directory for all supported file types, presumably files that came from a digital camera, and extracts timestamps from them.
+Once that's done it prepares a plan for renaming the files and presents it to the user.
 Once approved all files are renamed.

-What if the file names conflict because there isn't enough granularity in the timestamps contained within the files?
-In that case the files will get a suffix which does indeed go up consistently because that's when adding one makes sense to me as we need to differentiate the files somehow and also keep them ordered.
+What if the file names conflict because there isn't enough granularity in the timestamps?
+In that case the files will indeed get a suffix.
+The program tries to keep the filenames lexicographically sorted in the same order in which they came from the camera.
-The suffixes will be generated based on the original sequence numbers so that the files are still in order and the relative position will be kept.
-The filenames should still be easy enough to parse if someone wants to later.

-The work flow should be as follows:
+The work flow could be as follows:
-- Copy all files from the SD card into the target directory which may already contain other files.
+- Copy all files from the SD card into some directory which may already contain other files.
-- Run the program on that directory to unfuck them.
+- Run the program on that directory to rename them.

-My camera produces incomoplete timestamps as it doesn't save the timezone in the EXIF data so that's a problem.
+My camera produces incomplete timestamps as it doesn't save the timezone in the EXIF data so that's a problem.

 The program renames the files to the time and date in UTC.
 Reasoning:
-- from what I'm seeing the timestamps in the files are garbage most of the time and either contain timestamps in UTC or without time zone information so technically we are not erasing any data
+- from what I'm seeing the timestamps in the files are garbage most of the time and either contain timestamps in UTC or are without time zone information so technically we are not erasing any data
 - if you travel a lot I feel like that's actually less confusing